PredictIt Traders, University Educators, and Market Service Provider Aristotle Sue Regulator Over Market Disruption

 Plaintiff Kevin Clarke has been a PredictIt trader since 2020.
 "When a government entity takes this kind of action, they should have to explain why to those impacted.
 It's unacceptable for an agency to tell an individual or industry that its business must end, while attempting to fend off any scrutiny on the mere possibility that its own internal processes may have not ended.
 PredictIt has made me a more conscious and thoughtful consumer of political information, a trait that should be encouraged in today's environment."

-The CFTC action taken on August 4, 2022, threatens to harm not only the value of modest investments of more than 80,000 PredictIt traders, but the quality of the anonymized data used by more than 200 academic researchers and university educators.
+The CFTC action taken on Aug.
+4, 2022, threatens to harm not only the value of modest investments of more than 80,000 PredictIt traders but the quality of the anonymized data used by more than 200 academic researchers and university educators.
 Their interests have been disregarded by this errant CFTC action.

 Aristotle is the contract service provider for the PredictIt Market, which has operated under No-Action Relief CFTC 14-130 since 2014.